Andris Nelsons: Boston Symphony Orchestra

 In the US, Nelsons made his first guest-conducting appearance with the Boston Symphony Orchestra (BSO) in March 2011, as an emergency substitute for James Levine at Carnegie Hall.
 He subsequently guest-conducted the BSO at the Tanglewood Music Festival in July 2012, and made his first appearance with the BSO at Symphony Hall, Boston in January 2013.
 In May 2013, the BSO named Nelsons as its 15th music director effective the 2014/15 season.
 His initial contract was for 5 years and stipulated 8 to 10 weeks of scheduled appearances in the first year of the contract and 12 weeks in subsequent years.

 Nelsons held the title of Music Director Designate in the 2013/14 season.
 In August 2015, the BSO announced the extension of Nelsons's contract as music director through the 2021/22 season with a new contract, for eight years, that replaced the initial five-year contract, and also contained an evergreen clause for automatic renewal.
 In October 2020, the BSO announced a further extension of Nelsons' contract as music director through August 2025, with an evergreen clause for automatic renewal.
+In January 2024, the BSO announced the conversion of Nelsons' contract as its music director to a rolling evergreen contract.

 Leipzig Gewandhaus Orchestra

 Nelsons first guest-conducted the Leipzig Gewandhaus Orchestra in 2011.
 In September 2015, the orchestra announced the appointment of Nelsons as its next Gewandhauskapellmeister, effective with the 2017–2018 season, with an initial contract of 5 seasons.
-In October 2020, the orchestra announced the most recent extension of his contract as Gewandhauskapellmeister through 31 July 2027.
+In October 2020, the orchestra announced a further extension of his contract as Gewandhauskapellmeister through 31 July 2027.
+In August 2025, the Gewandhausorchester announced the most recent extension of Nelsons' contract as Gewandhauskapellmeister for an additional five years, through 31 July 2032.

 Recording history

 With the CBSO, Nelsons has recorded music of Pyotr Ilyich Tchaikovsky, Richard Strauss, and Igor Stravinsky for the Orfeo label.
 Separately from the CBSO, Nelsons has also recorded for the BR-Klassik label and for the label of the Concertgebouw Orchestra.
-Nelsons has also recorded commercially with the Boston Symphony Orchestra for Deutsche Grammophon, where their albums Under Stalin's Shadow, of the Symphony No 10 of Shostakovich, received a 2015 Grammy Award for best orchestral performance and Shostakovich: Under Stalin's Shadow - Symphonies Nos.
+Nelsons has also recorded commercially with the Boston Symphony Orchestra for Deutsche Grammophon, where their albums Under Stalin's Shadow, of the Symphony No 10 of Shostakovich, received a 2015 Grammy Award for best orchestral performance and Shostakovich: Under Stalin's Shadow – Symphonies Nos.
 5, 8 & 9, received a 2016 Grammy Award for best orchestral performance.
 In 2018, he received another Grammy Award for best orchestral performance, for Shostakovich: Symphonies Nos.
 4 & 11.
 In 2019 DG published Complete Beethoven symphonies with Andris Nelsons and Vienna Philharmonic (Wiener Philharmoniker).

 In December 2019 and January 2020, Nelsons conducted for the first time the Vienna New Year's Concert with the Vienna Philharmonic Orchestra, where he performed the trumpet solo in the Postillon-Galopp of Hans Christian Lumbye, the first conductor to perform a solo in the Vienna New Year's Concert who is not a violinist.
-The recording of this concert was released commercially on Sony Classical.